the-black-eagle/script.streaming.radio.helper/README.md

 Because of the way most ICY radio streams are formatted, kodi doesn't display the artist and track info in the same way as when it is playing music from a local library.
-The artist and track info are both in the track portion and seperated by ' - '.
+The artist and track info are both in the track portion and separated by ' - '.
 This at least has proved to be the case with all the radio streams I listen to.
 Eventually my OCD got in the way and I had to see if I could do something about it and find a way to make my streaming radio look better.

 This script is the result of that.

-It runs in the background when kodi is streaming audio, split the track info into seperate artist and track details and set some window properties so that skins can present the information in the same way as with a track from a local library.
+It runs in the background when kodi is streaming audio, split the track info into separate artist and track details and set some window properties so that skins can present the information in the same way as with a track from a local library.

 The script also supplies the full path to a logo (if found) as a property.
 If there is no logo in the local music library the script will look in it's own cached logos.
 If it still does not find one it will attempt to download one from fanart.tv or theaudiodb and cache it for future re-use.

+The script also looks up artist thumbs and banners on theaudiodb and caches the URL's for future re-use.

+Further, the script attempts to match the currently playing track to an album and year.
+This is done with a search on theaudiodb.
+To avoid excessive lookups, track, album and year data is cached by the script and online lookups are performed if the track has not been played before, or the cached data is older than 7 days.
+Cached data is saved either when the script stops or every 15 minutes when its running.

+In the event that theaudiodb is unavailable for some reason, the script will use any cached data that is available to it, including cached thumbnail and banner URL's.
+Because of Kodi's own thumbnail caching, this means that the thumbs/banners can still be displayed in spite of theaudiodb being unavailable.

 All window properties are set for the full screen visualisation window (12006).